AlanNeivison/AlanNeivison/README.md

 # Hi there, I'm Alan Neivision 👋

-I'm a full-stack and blockchain developer with 8+ years of experience, specializing in Next.js, AWS, and data-driven applications.
+I'm a full-stack developer with 8+ years of experience, specializing in Next.js, Angular.ja, AWS, and data-driven applications.

 ## 💼 What I Do
 - 🚀 Frontend & Full-stack Web Development